GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/06.151-160/09.Shall-Our-Cheeks-Be-Dry/docs.md

 ---
+title: |
-title: 159.
-Shall Our Cheeks Be Dry?
+    159. Shall Our Cheeks Be Dry? - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 159.
+Shall Our Cheeks Be Dry?.
+Did Christ o'er sinners weep?
+And shall our cheeks be dry?
+Let floods of penitential grief Burst forth from ev'ry eye.
+    keywords:  |
-    keywords: Christ in Song, Shall Our Cheeks Be Dry?, Did Christ o&#039;er sinners weep?,
+        Christ in Song, adventhymnals, advent hymnals, Shall Our Cheeks Be Dry?, Did Christ o'er sinners weep?.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 159. SHALL OUR CHEEKS BE DRY?
+####  Christ in Song,

 ```txt
 1.